mjackson/unpkg/README.md

 The website was built using [create-react-app](https://github.com/facebookincubator/create-react-app).
 This is the app you see when you run `yarn start`.
 However, none of the package links will work.

-To start the backend, use `yarn run serve`.
+To start the backend, use `yarn run server`.
 This will start the backend so the website (which is really just a static HTML file) can serve as a proxy for package requests.